 If you need to maintain copies of container images in more than one Azure container registry, Azure Container Registry also supports image import.
 For example, in a DevOps workflow, you can import an image from a development registry to a production registry, without needing to use Docker commands.

 Example use case

 Contoso runs a public presence website located across the US, Canada, and Europe.
-To serve these markets with local and network-close content, Contoso runs Azure Container Service (ACS) Kubernetes clusters in West US, East US, Canada Central, and West Europe.
+To serve these markets with local and network-close content, Contoso runs Azure Kubernetes Service (AKS) clusters in West US, East US, Canada Central, and West Europe.
 The website application, deployed as a Docker image, utilizes the same code and image across all regions.
 Content, local to that region, is retrieved from a database, which is provisioned uniquely in each region.
 Each regional deployment has its unique configuration for resources like the local database.

 The development team is located in Seattle WA, utilizing the West US data center.

 Prior to using the geo-replication features, Contoso had a US-based registry in West US, with an additional registry in West Europe.
 To serve these different regions, the development team pushed images to two different registries.

 docker push contoso.azurecr.io/public/products/web:1.2 docker push contosowesteu.azurecr.io/public/products/web:1.2

 - The East US, West US, and Canada Central clusters all pull from the West US registry, incurring egress fees as each of these remote container hosts pull images from West US data centers.

 - The development team must push images to West US and West Europe registries.